saoirse-defi/milestone2-vanilla/README.md

 ###### Enemy Class

 Instances of the enemy class are created once per second at a randomly selected corner of the canvas.
 As the game progresses, the number of enemy sprites generated increases.
+They are attracted to the player sprite and travel at a constant speed allowing the user to guess where they will be frame by frame.

 ###### Gate Class

 Instances of the gate class are positioned randomly on the canvas, this allows the game to stay fresh as no two games are the same.
+Each gate is give a random value of rotation velocity from a given range.
+This allows each gate to feel different and increases the visual appeal to the user.

 ### Functions